-Lockers are available in the locker rooms adjacent to the lab where students may store their gross anatomy lab clothes.
+All MSBS students have lockers on the 4th floor, near Classroom 400, where anatomy lab clothing can be stored.
 Students must provide their own locks and leave all their personal belongings in a locker instead of stacking them in the fourth floor lobby outside the laboratory.
+Students are not to leave their personal belongings in the fourth floor lobby.